A Streetcar Named Desire: 60th Anniversary EditionOverview -

 At its core, 'A Streetcar Named Desire' depicts how brutality, egotism, and carnal urges crush civility, tenderness, and lofty ideals, and how the inner struggle between these competing organic forces can lead to despair and destruction.
 As hard as we may try to live above the fray, Williams tells us, it's impossible not to get dragged into the mud, and while some of us are strong enough to withstand the body blows of such a rough-and-tumble culture, others are too delicate and sensitive, and ultimately crack under the stress and strain.
 Blanche DuBois, a fading beauty making her last stand, falls into the second category, and her war with the gruff, macho Stanley Kowalski, who embodies everything she considers repulsive and primitive - yet who also strangely arouses and fascinates her - forms the crux of the drama.

 When a destitute Blanche (Vivien Leigh), withered and worn out after the loss of her family estate, arrives on the doorstep of her younger sister, Stella (Kim Hunter), and her husband, Stanley (Marlon Brando), the warm feelings of reunion are quickly supplanted by the inherent tensions an interloping relation unwittingly provokes.
 Stanley resents Blanche's airs, faded finery, and prim demeanor, while she detests his lack of breeding, base attitudes, and free-wheeling roughness.
-Caught in the middle is Stella, who on the one hand hopes to shelter and rehabilitate her sister, whom she adores, yet can't stem her uncontrollable passion for the volatile Stanley and the sheer animalism he represents.
+Caught in the middle is Stella, who on the one hand hopes to shelter and rehabilitate her sister, whom she adores, yet on the other can't stem her uncontrollable passion for the volatile Stanley and the sheer animalism he represents.
 Though she tries to maintain a carefree, frivolous attitude, Blanche can't hide her frayed nerves and deteriorating mental health, and Stanley, who believes she's hiding something deeper, tries to figure out how the family fortune was lost and what really brought Blanche to their cramped, ramshackle New Orleans flat.

 Director Elia Kazan, who also helmed the stage production, creates crackling tension and an atmosphere of breathless claustrophobia as he thrusts us smack in the center of this den of conflict.
 Kazan has a knack for cutting to the heart of the matter and shearing away any extraneous elements so we can focus on the emotions and ideas that fuel the characters, and 'Streetcar' is the quintessential example of his style.
 With economy of movement and by maximizing the impact of the performances and text, Kazan grabs us by the throat and keeps us in a stranglehold for the duration of the film, allowing us to fully absorb the powerful forces that drive this classic work.